Characterizing Binary Black Hole Subpopulations in GWTC-4 with Binned Gaussian Processes: On the Origins of the $35M_{\odot}$ Peak: Discussion

 \section{Discussion}

 In this work, we have resolved the joint distribution of BBH primary masses, mass ratios and effective inspiral spins using a data-driven framework for population inference based on BGP.
-Our examination of GWTC-4 data reveals suggestive evidence for 3 subpopulations each corresponding to a particular feature in the primary mass distribution: \begin{enumerate} \item Low primary mass ($5 M_{\odot} < m_1 < 31.6 M_{\odot}$) which contributes to the $\sim10M_{\odot}$ peak, has a positively skewed effective spin distribution and a mass-ratio distribution peaking in the range $q\in(0.6,0.8)$ \item Primary masses in $31.6 M_{\odot} < m_1 < 44.2 M_{\odot}$ which correspond to a symmetric effective spin distribution peaking near $\chi_{\rm eff} = 0$, and a mass-ratio distribution railing against $q=1$; and \item High primary masses ($m_1 > 44.2 M_{\odot}$) corresponding to a broad effective spin distribution with a slight preference for positive values, and a broad mass-ratio distribution with a significant fraction of binaries in the range $q\in(0.6,1)$. \end{enumerate} By reconstructing the primary mass distributions of each subpopulation, \textit{we find that only Subpopulation~2 demonstrates the $35M_{\sun}$ peak, whereas the other two exhibit a monotonic fall off in $m_1\in(20M_{\odot},50M_{\odot})$}.
-On the other hand, Subpopulation 3 exhibits hints of an overabundance in the $60-70M_{\odot}$ range and a steady fall-off afterwards.
+Our examination of GWTC-4 data reveals evidence for 3 subpopulations, each corresponding to a particular feature in the primary mass distribution, that have distinct mass ratio and effective spin distributions: \begin{enumerate} \item Low primary mass ($5 M_{\odot} \lesssim m_1 \lesssim 30 M_{\odot}$) which contributes to the $\sim10 M_{\odot}$ peak, has a positively skewed effective spin distribution and a mass-ratio distribution peaking in the range $q\in(0.6,0.8)$ \item Primary masses in $30 M_{\odot} \lesssim m_1 \lesssim 45 M_{\odot}$ which correspond to a symmetric effective spin distribution peaking near $\chi_{\rm eff} = 0$, and a mass-ratio distribution railing against $q=1$; and \item High primary masses ($m_1 \gtrsim 45 M_{\odot}$) corresponding to a broad effective spin distribution with a slight preference for positive values, and a broad mass-ratio distribution with a significant fraction of binaries in the range $q\in(0.6,1)$.
+Due to the scarcity of events, this subpopulation is partially influenced by the prior. \end{enumerate} By reconstructing the primary mass distributions of each subpopulation (bottom right panel of Figure \ref{fig: Subpop_case_9}), \textit{we find that only Subpopulation~2 demonstrates the $35M_{\sun}$ peak, whereas the other two exhibit a monotonic fall off in $m_1\in(20M_{\odot},50M_{\odot})$}.
+On the other hand, Subpopulation 3 exhibits hints of a bump in the $60-70M_{\odot}$ range and a steady fall-off afterwards.
 We discuss the astrophysical implications of these correlations as follows, focusing primarily on Subpopulation 2 and the origins of the $35M_{\odot}$ peak.

+For Subpopulation 2, the symmetric effective spin distribution peaking very close to zero implies relatively equal fractions of events with aligned and anti-aligned spin orientations.
+Hence, it is unlikely that isolated stellar binaries, wherein co-evolution of close systems tends to align their spins to the orbit \citep{Qin:2018vaa, Fuller:2019sxi, Belczynski:2017gds, Bavera:2020inc, Mandel:2020lhv}, contribute dominantly to the subpopulation that exhibits the $\simeq 35M_{\odot}$ peak.
+Similarly, the preference towards equal mass ratios makes it unlikely that BBH formation in the disks of active galactic nuclei, which is expected to have substantial support for both equal and unequal mass systems, contributes dominantly to this subpopulation \citep{Stone:2016wzz, Bartos:2016dgn, McKernan:2019beu}.